-Several years ago I stopped eating white bagels.
-“What do you mean you don’t eat bagels?
+Several years ago I stopped eating white bagels and was faced with questions like, “What do you mean you don’t eat bagels?
 What do you eat then?”
 As a marathoner and endurance athlete, my training partners looked at me incredulously.
-Pasta and bagels are staples in every runner’s diet.
-How else do you carbo load?
+Pasta and bagels are staples in every runner’s diet… how else do you carbo load?

 Yet on the other end of the spectrum, at least half the women at the gym reel in horror at the thought of carbs.
-Oatmeal, fruit, bread all banned from their shopping carts.
-High protein fad diets became the norm over the past decade as fears of obesity and rising blood sugar levels turned all carbs into the enemy.
+Oatmeal, fruit, and bread are all banned from their shopping carts.
+No-carb fad diets became the norm over the past decade as fears of obesity and rising blood sugar levels turned all carbs into the enemy.
 There seems to be more confusion than ever.

 First and foremost, let’s not forget the crucial role that carbohydrates play in our bodies.
 Our liver breaks carbohydrates down to glucose, which is then either used immediately as energy or stored as glycogen in our muscles and liver.
 Excess levels are converted to fat, hence the fears about the link between carbs and fat.
 Glucose is used by every cell in the body and is the primary fuel source for your brain.
 If you’re feeling a little fuzzy-headed by mid-afternoon it could be because your brain is starving.
 Exercise, of course, also needs to be fueled by carbs.
 This is true for everyone from elite athletes to weekend warriors.
 The bottom line is that we need to consume carbohydrates in order to keep both our mental and physical energy tanks topped up.